Supporting Your Child With Speech Apraxia

 - Reduced speech tempo

-- Vowels are spoken stretched
+- Vowels distorting

 - Errors in word stressing